-If you have any questions regarding post-divorce/separation communications, please do not hesitate to contact an attorney at Hamblett & Kerrigan to discuss.
+If you have any questions regarding adverse possession, please do not hesitate to contact an attorney at Hamblett & Kerrigan to discuss.
 The attorneys at Hamblett & Kerrigan have experience in handling such situations.
 Let Hamblett & Kerrigan use their experience to your advantage.

 Andrew J. Piela is a Director at Hamblett & Kerrigan, P.A.
 Mr. Piela concentrates his practice in civil litigation, family law, probate and land use litigation.
 You can reach Attorney Piela by e-mail at firstname.lastname@example.org.